Elias Díaz Preview, Player Props: Rockies vs. Braves

 - Diaz is hitting .271 with 21 doubles, a triple, 13 home runs and 29 walks.

-- Among qualified hitters in MLB action, his batting average ranks 44th, his on-base percentage ranks 97th, and he is 81st in the league in slugging.
+- Among qualifying hitters, he ranks 43rd in batting average, while his on-base percentage ranks 96th and he is 85th in slugging.

-- Diaz has picked up a hit in 71 of 115 games this year, with multiple hits 31 times.

-- Diaz has had at least one RBI in 33.0% of his games this year (38 of 115), with more than one RBI 18 times (15.7%).
-He has also been responsible for three or more of his team's runs in five contests.
+- Diaz has had an RBI in 38 games this year (32.8%), including 18 multi-RBI outings (15.5%).
+He has also driven home three or more of his team's runs in five contests.

-- He has scored in 28.7% of his games this year, with more than one run scored in 4.3%.
+- He has scored in 33 games this year (28.4%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.